Welcome in!

 One of my favorite pieces of advice from my sister was, “you can always get it later if you need it”.
 It’s better to hop on Amazon or Facebook marketplace than to have boxes of unopened gifts and gear that you have to store somewhere that you never end up using, or only use 1-2x.

 As we prepare to celebrate Ruth’s first birthday, I am thinking back to the things we’ve used over the course of the year that were well worth the money.
-This list will not include many of the basics – the breast pump, diapers and wipes, rocking chair, crib and mattress, car seat, stroller, etc. Because I think those things are 1. obvious 2. beyond numerous in options 3. very much based on personal preference.
+This baby registry checklist will not include many of the basics – the breast pump, diapers and wipes, rocking chair, crib and mattress, car seat, stroller, etc. Because I think those things are 1. obvious 2. beyond numerous in options 3. very much based on personal preference.
 Instead, this is a list of our essentials beyond the essentials!
 I would 100% buy these again, given the need.
-Shop the Amazon list here.

 • Hand pumpThis is something that will especially vary from mom to mom.
 I have an electric pump (Spectra) as well, but I used the manual pump the first few weeks instead of breaking out the electric for a couple reasons – 1.
 The parts were more simplified 2.
 The thought of using the electrical pump in between feedings when she was eating so frequently was overwhelming 3.
 It is easy to grab and go if you are traveling, away from baby for a few hours, or to stash in your car/on your nightstand for emergencies.

 • Hatch Rest+ – A sound machine, nightlight, alarm clock all in one.
 This is probably on most people’s list and rightfully so.
-We used ours prior to Ruth’s arrival for ourselves and loved it so much that we bought one for my in-laws haha.
-We’ll continue to use it through toddlerhood!
+We used ours prior to Ruth’s arrival for ourselves and loved it so much that we bought one for my in-laws and now have the Restore for ourselves haha.
+You’ll use this for years to come!

 • Portable sound machine.
 We use this in the car on road trips or when traveling.
 It is super convenient!
 We’ve also used the Hatch Go.